 How to Properly Store Motor Oil

 If you want your motor oil to last as long as possible, you need to store it properly.
-So make sure to follow these easy steps below to increase the shelf life of your motor oil.
+Engine oil manufacturers, such as pennzoil, castrol or mobil, all typically recommend you follow these three steps:

 The best way to store your motor oil is in its original container.
 And unless you need to use it, it’s always best to keep it unopened until you have no other option.